salrashid123/grpc_curl/README.md

 This does not serve any real practical purposes other than an investigation into dissecting what goes on in the RPC.
 The only usage for this is if running a full gRPC client is not possible and what is available is the serialized protocol buffer message to transmit.

+You can run the sample here by either installing protobuf and gRPC or entirely through the docker container [salrashid123/grpc_curl](https://hub.docker.com/r/salrashid123/grpc_curl/).

 ---

 ## Installing curl and nghttp2